Effective Date June 10, 2020

 Your Personal Information and Your Rights – California

 If you are a California user, you have certain rights with respect to the collection, use, transfer, and processing of you “personal information,” as defined by the California Consumer Privacy Act (“CCPA”).
 We reserve the right to limit these rights where permitted under applicable law, including where your identity cannot be reasonably verified or to the extent your rights adversely affect the rights and freedoms of others.
-To exercise any of the rights below, please contact us via the contact information below.
+To exercise any of the rights below, please contact us via our Do Not Sell My Info page.
 Only you or a person registered with the California Secretary of State that you authorize to act on your behalf may make a verifiable consumer request related to your personal information.

 What Information Do We Collect?